38 Geminorum: Characteristics

-Abt and Morrell (1995) classified the primary component as an A-type main-sequence star with a stellar classification of A8V.
-It is a suspected chemically peculiar star of subtype CP1 (an Am star), which Slettebak (1955) classified as kA8mF0Vp.
+The primary component, e Geminorum Aa, is an F-type main-sequence star which has about 1.61 times the mass of the Sun, 1.97 times the radius of the Sun and an effective temperature of 7,500 K. It is a suspected chemically peculiar star of subtype CP1 (an Am star), which Slettebak (1955) classified as kA8mF0Vp.
 This notation indicates the star displays the calcium K line of an A8 star and the metal lines of an F0V star.
 In 1949, J. Hopmann catalogued it as a suspected Delta Scuti variable.
-The secondary is a G-type main-sequence star with a class of G6V.